 I’m waiting in a bar near where my friend lives in Munich.
 She had to work late, so she’s not home yet.
 I thought I’d have a beer while waiting for her.
 Until just now, I had forgotten how good Bavarian beer is.

 I’m still here in Austria.
 I’m in Eisenstadt right now, staying with a friend.
 I met the friend, her boyfriend, and her boyfriend’s daughter at the airport in Linz, and then we drove to Altaussee, where we rented a charming cottage in the country for a couple nights.

 I arrived in Linz yesterday afternoon.
 I did a little sightseeing, and then found a beergarden.
 Good beer and decent food, outside among the trees on a beautiful summer evening … did I need more?
-Frankly, this is not such … Continue reading

 I crossed the border into Austria about an hour ago.
 I’ve often said that Austria is one of the most beautiful countries in the world, and the route I’m traveling today has done nothing to change my mind.